 The IRS cuts some slack for homeowners when they’re unable to deduct the cost of improvements, because those costs don’t exceed increases in the value of their homes.
 The agency says they still can deduct amounts spent operating and maintaining equipment.
 Such expenses might include electricity, repairs and service contracts, as long as the equipment remains medically necessary.

 Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include In Your Debt, Moving Costs and Anti-Social Security.
+His previous articles include In Your Debt, Moving Costs and Anti-Social Security.
 Information about his books is available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.